Dads, let me share with you how I blew it with our first three children.

 After a year, I closed my home office and moved into a nearby medical building.
-But even though I worked outside the home, my priorities were inside the home.
-I was hooked on fathering.
-When away from Matthew, I thought about him.
-When we were together, we were truly together.
+Even though I was now working outside the home, my priorities were still inside the home.
+I became hooked on fathering.
+When I was away from Matthew, I thought still about him, and when we were together, we were truly together.
 Our bond forced me to put balance in my life, giving priority to my family above the demands of my pediatric practice, teaching and writing.
 When outside commitments competed for my time, I felt stretched.
-But my attachment to Matthew acted like a strong rubberband pulling me back home.
-The rubberband never broke because I never allowed it to be stretched that far.
+But my attachment to Matthew acted like a strong rubber band pulling me back home.
+The rubber band never broke because I never allowed it to be stretched that far.
 It’s amazing how one little kid can change a grown man.

-From dad to daddy to dad.
-Matt and I are still incredibly close.
-He is fifteen-years-old.
-The attachment continues.
-As Matt develops from one stage to another, my development as a parent—and as a person—goes up a notch.
-When he began Little League, I wanted to be involved so I signed on as coach.
-When he entered scouting, I volunteered to be the scoutmaster.
-These are roles that I might not have found the time for if I hadn’t been hooked on my kids.
-By the way my career hasn’t stalled one bit.
+Mathew and I are still incredibly close, and the attachment continues.
+As he developed from one stage to another, my development as a parent—and as a person—grew up a notch.
+When he began Little League, I wanted to be involved, so I signed on as coach.
+When he entered Boy Scouts, I volunteered to be the scoutmaster.
+These are roles I might not have found the time for if I hadn’t been hooked on my kids.
+Even though I was becoming more involved as a parent, my career hadn’t stalled one bit.

 My kids are not finished with me yet

 Adding two more children to Sears family pack, my total of eight children continue training me to be a better person and father—because I’ve been there for them.
 Attachment fathering pays off; in disciplining children, we become disciplined persons.